meverett1167/bados-sg-agility-2018/docs/bados/module1.rst

 Create HTTP Profile to Accept X-Forwarded-For HTTP Header
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Navigate to **Local Traffic ›› Profiles : Services : HTTP** and click **Create**.
-Name the new http profile **xff\_http**, and click the righmost checkbox in the row **Accept XFF** to enable a custom setting, then click the checkbox to the immediate right of **Accept XFF** to enable processing of an inbound X-Forwarded-For header.
+Name the new http profile **xff\_http**, and click the rightmost checkbox in the row **Accept XFF** to enable a custom setting, then click the checkbox to the immediate right of **Accept XFF** to enable processing of an inbound X-Forwarded-For header.

 2. Click **Finished** button at bottom of configuration page.

 ..
-TIP:: Due to large number of service profiles, occassionally part of the Services menu will get stuck under the browser menu.
+TIP:: Due to a large number of service profiles, occasionally part of the Services menu will get stuck under the browser menu.
 If that happens, click on **Profiles** on the side-bar, then click **Services** in the top navigation bar to get to the HTTP profile.

 Attach iRule and HTTP Profile to |ltm| Virtual Server